azye/MenuBarDnD/README.md

 MenuBarDnD is a MacOS menubar application that toggles Do Not Disturb on your Mac.
 It is a useful, but horribly underused feature in MacOS because the shortcut and toggle are somewhat hidden.

+## Installation
+*Coming soon*

+I plan to release this app through Homebrew.
+Until then, you can clone this repo and run it through XCode.

 ## Usage
 The application is activated by simply clicking on the menubar icon.
 ![deactivated](/img/deactivated.png)